 The District was formed to finance and acquire or construct amenities that are subsequently dedicated to the City for operation.
 The District does not own or operate infrastructure.
-Since formation, District bonds have been issued, and the proceeds used to acquire or construct parks, paths, trails, roads, athletic fields and related athletic field infrastructure.
+Since formation, District bonds have been issued, and the proceeds used to acquire or construct an extension of Via Linda Road eastward and the development of trailheads.